zonque/AlRide/README.md

 (Note that for a "real" production environment you should really use something like unicorn or passenger.)

 Navigate to http://localhost:3000/ to use AlRide.

+### Configuration through environment variables

+Environment variables can be used to override settings passed in YAML files such as `config/settings.local.yml`.
+Keys must be prefixed with `ALRIDE` and the nesting separator is `__`.
+So for example, in order to set the platform name, you would set the environment variable `ALRIDE__platform_name` prior to starting the application server.

 ### Heroku